motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

   and standard deviation \(\sigma\).
 </p>

-Now, what if we repeated this process not only 20 times, but infinitely many times?
-We would get infinitely many sample means `\(m\)`, which form their own distribution.
-This is the '*sampling distribution of `\(m\)`*'.
-You can see it in **Figure 4**: the colored distribution is the sampling distribution of `\(m\)`, and the gray distribution is the population distribution (which is a normal distribution---just as in our working example).
+Now, what if we continued doing this infinitely many times?
+We would get infinitely many sample means, which would form their own distribution.
+This is the sampling distribution of `\(m\)`.
+In **Figure 4**, you can see the sampling distribution of `\(m\)` in colour (and the underlying population distribution in grey).

 <!-- plot: clt distributions -->
 <p style="text-align: center; font-size: 12px">